magic/core/example/pages/libraries.md

  [@magic/cli](https://github.com/magic/cli)
 and others.

-once there is a lib key in at least one component,', window.lib (browser) and global.lib (nodejs) will be set,', aliasing lib as a global variable in both environments',
+once there is a lib key in at least one component, window.lib (browser) and global.lib (nodejs) will be set, aliasing lib as a global variable in both environments

 ### #dir-or-file lib dir or file